On Local RBF Approximation: Local Estimates

 \section{Local Estimates}

 In \cite{DeRo}, DeVore and Ron construct a local approximation scheme using a simple measure of the local density of centers.
 This initial notion of density (given in Definition \ref{LD}) is not suitable to capture far field effects, and the analysis of the scheme's convergence eventually relies on a more refined notion of local density: the initial density's {\em majorant}.
 In this section, we recast the DeVore \!--\!
 Ron result with a different but equivalent local density parameter, one that lends itself to efficient placement of centers.
 As in \cite{DeRo}, we begin by giving the initial definition of local density, a function on $\reals^d$ which at each $\alpha\in\reals^d$ indicates a radius sufficient to capture a $K$-stable local polynomial reproduction of order $\ell$: \begin{definition}[Local Density] Given a set of centers $\Xi \subset \reals^d$, a \emph{local density (LD)} $\rho:\reals^d \to \reals_+$ is a function with an associated {\it local polynomial reproduction} of precision $\ell$.
-That is to say, there is a kernel $a:\Xi\times \reals^d \to \reals:(\xi,\alpha)\mapsto a(\xi,\alpha)$ so that the following hold: \begin{description} \item[\bf (Support)] For $|\xi - \alpha|>\rho(\alpha)$, $a(\xi,\alpha) = 0$. \item[\bf (Precision)] For all $p\in \Pi_{\ell}$ we have $\sum_{\xi\in\Xi} a(\xi,\alpha)p(\xi) = p(\alpha)$. \item[\bf (Stability)] There is $K>0$ such that $\sum_{\xi\in\Xi} |a(\xi,\alpha)|<K$ for all $\alpha$. \end{description} \end{definition}
+That is to say, there is a kernel $a:\Xi\times \reals^d \to \reals:(\xi,\alpha)\mapsto a(\xi,\alpha)$ so that the following hold: \begin{description} \item[\bf (Support)] For $|\xi - \alpha|>\rho(\alpha)$, $a(\xi,\alpha) = 0$. \item[\bf (Precision)] For all $p\in \Pi_{\ell}$ we have $\sum_{\xi\in\Xi} a(\xi,\alpha)p(\xi) = p(\alpha)$. \item[\bf (Stability)] There is $K>0$ such that $\sum_{\xi\in\Xi} |a(\xi,\alpha)|<K$ for all $\alpha$. \end{description} \end{definition} We note that this definition is given, in more or less the same form, by Wu and Schaback in \cite[Lemma 2]{WuSch} (we discuss their local results in Section 4.2).